Healthy Cooking Hacks from Our Test Kitchen Chef

 Sneaking in Vegetables

 We are all trying to add more vegetables to our diet, and Chef Rita has some unique ways to incorporate veggies without the bore.
 Pureed sweet peas make a lovely base on a plate with a lightly dressed salad atop.
 It adds creaminess to the bites and sneaks in some extra vegetables.
 In need of a snack or a party appetizer?
 Chef Rita likes to puree sweet potatoes, garlic, olive oil, truffle oil, salt and pepper and top a crostini with it.
 Your guests will feel super chic holding a Truffled Sweet Potato Crostini while they get their daily dose of veggies.

 Beatrix, the veggie masters, have found new and inventive ways of adding vegetables.
 The Mushroom & Quinoa Burger is their version of a veggie burger and it’s packed with mushrooms and spinach.
 This healthful burger is just the start of it.
 Beatrix is also famous for their Turkey, Sweet Potaoto & Greens Neatloaf which has sweet potatoes and kale added to the loaf.
 Getting hungry?
-Stop into Beatrix to try some of these health-inspired dishes!
+Order from Beatrix to try some of these health-inspired dishes!